-- This appliance is not intended for use by children or persons with reduced physical sensory or mental capabilities unless they are supervised by a responsible adult or considered capable enough to operate the appliance safely. - Children should be supervised to ensure that they do not play with the appliance. - If the supply cord is damaged, it must be replaced by the manufacturer, its service agent, or similarly qualified persons in order to avoid a hazard. - The appliance should be installed in accordance with national wiring regulations. - Do not operate your air conditioner in a wet room such as a bathroom or laundry room. - Contact the authorized service technician for repair or maintenance of this unit or for problems installing the unit.
+- This appliance is not intended for use by children or persons with reduced physical, sensory or mental capabilities unless they are supervised by a responsible adult or considered capable enough to operate the appliance safely. - Children should be supervised to ensure that they do not play with the appliance. - If the supply cord is damaged, it must be replaced by the manufacturer, its service agent, or similarly qualified persons in order to avoid a hazard. - The appliance should be installed in accordance with national wiring regulations. - Do not operate your air conditioner in a wet room such as a bathroom or laundry room. - Appliances with electric heaters should not be positioned or operated near any combustible materials. - Contact the authorized service technician for any repairs, maintenance, or have problems installing the unit.